Cynadyde/BookLecterns/README.md

 # BookLecterns

-BookLecterns is a Spigot Plugin that allows the player to remotely view books using a multi-block structure.
+BookLecterns is a Spigot MC Plugin that allows the player to remotely view books using a multi-block structure.
 Visit this plugin's [Spigot MC](https://www.spigotmc.org/resources/book-lecterns.36689/) page for more information!

-To install, simply place the jar file in your Spigot MC server's `plugins` folder.
+To install, simply place the jar file in your server's `plugins` folder.
 You will need a single dependency, [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/).
 Place this jar in your `plugins` folder, also.

 ## Downloads